MARXdown/MARXdown.github.io/about.md

 ### MARXdown Alumni

-The following people have contributed to MARXdown in a variety of capacities, and we gratefully acknowledge their work.
+The following people have contributed in a variety of capacities, and we gratefully acknowledge their work.

 **Daniel J. Evans** Software Engineer, JSTOR Labs